yllibrahja/Grid-and-Flexbox/README.md

     /* Additional styling for grid items */
 }
 ```
+> [!NOTE]
-* In this example, all grid items will be centered vertically within their respective grid cells.
+> In this example, all grid items will be centered vertically within their respective grid cells.

 ### <code>place-items</code>